ninglab/CTKG/Schema.md

 This relation indicates which *AdverseEvent* appears in the participants in the *EventGroup* .
 For example, the *AdverseEvent* node with id "12620" has the name "dizziness/drowsiness".
 Then, the triplet (10828809,*EventGroup-AdverseEvent*,12620) indicates that participants in the *EventGroup* node with ID "12255269" can have "dizziness/drowsiness" adverse event.
 There are 966,450 edges between 20,571 nodes of *EventGroup* and 12,640 nodes of *AdverseEvent*.
 Each edge of this relation type has an id "eventgroup::adverseevent:XXX".

-Each relation is associated with six attributes:
+Each relation is associated with 6 attributes:

 1. **type**